ncayllahua/GigisPizzaHOL/oci_apigateway.md

 ![](./media/api-gateway/api-gateway-microservice04.png)

 Next open your IDE software and create a git clone of the microservice orchestrator from Developer Cloud Service GIT repository that you imported in the microservices HOL.
-This HOL was made with visual studio core included in the [development image in OCI](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devmachine-marketplace.md) as you could see in ther serverless HOL.
+This HOL was created using visual studio core that it's included in the [development image in OCI marketplace](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devmachine-marketplace.md) as you could see in the serverless HOL.

 Then ```CTRL+SHIFT+p``` to open the commands menu and select ```git clone```

 ![](./media/api-gateway/api-gateway-microservice05.png)

-Copy the https URL cloned from DevCS and press Enter.
+Copy the https GIT clone URL from DevCS and press Enter.

 ![](./media/api-gateway/api-gateway-microservice06.png)